BabylonJS/Documentation/content/How_To/Importer/Load_From_Any_File_Type.md

 });
 ```

-See an example here: <Playground id="#WGZLGJ" title="Append An Object" description="Simple example showing how append an object to your scene." image="/img/playgroundsAndNMEs/divingDeeperFileImport1.jpg"/>
+See an example here: <Playground id="#WGZLGJ" title="Append An Object" description="Simple example showing how append an object to your scene." image="/img/playgroundsAndNMEs/divingDeeperFileImport1.jpg" isMain={true} category="Import"/>

 Loads all babylon assets from a string and appends them to the scene